geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

-Between those two worlds, users of programming-based workflows face the daunting problem of a blank page and steep learning curves, while non-coders are missing out on the power of programming-based workflows to enable flexible alterations, version control, and low-friction reproducibility and publishing.
+Between those two worlds, users of programming-based workflows face the daunting problem of a blank page and steep learning curves, while non-coders are missing out on the power of programming-based workflows to enable low-friction modular reuse, reproducibility and publishing.

 ## :telescope: Vision